Build AI Agents

 Applies to both Answer Agents and Documentation Agents

-You can configure them in one of the following ways:
+You can configure Knowledge Sources in one of the following ways:

 Add All: Allow the agent to use all indexed Knowledge Sources.